exexexll/Bumpin.io/ACCEPTABLE-USE-POLICY.md

 ## PURPOSE

-This Acceptable Use Policy ("AUP") governs your use of Napalm Sky and defines acceptable and prohibited behaviors on the platform.
+This Acceptable Use Policy ("AUP") governs your use of BUMPIn and defines acceptable and prohibited behaviors on the platform.
 Violations of this AUP may result in account suspension, termination, and/or permanent ban with public blacklist disclosure.

-**By using Napalm Sky, you agree to comply with this AUP.**
+**By using BUMPIn, you agree to comply with this AUP.**

 ---

 ## 1. GENERAL PRINCIPLES

-You agree to use Napalm Sky:
+You agree to use BUMPIn:

 ✓ For its intended purpose (video-based speed dating and connections)
 ✓ In compliance with all applicable laws and regulations